Homemade chocolate pumpkin seed bark studded with ginger and apricots makes an elegant hostess gift or party favor for holiday get-togethers.

 - Combine the pumpkin seeds, apricots, and ginger in a bowl.

-- To temper chocolate: Using a microwave, place ¾ of chocolate in a microwave- bowl (set aside remaining chocolate).
+- Using a microwave, place ¾ of chocolate in a microwave- bowl (set aside remaining chocolate).
 With bowl uncovered, heat chocolate for 30 seconds at 50 percent power and then stir with a rubber spatula.
 Repeat, heating for 30 seconds and stirring, until almost all the chocolate in the bowl is melted, about 4 to 5 minutes.

 - Using an instant-read thermometer, check temperature of chocolate.
 It should be no more than 118°.
 If it hasn't reached desired temperature, continue to heat (in 10-second increments).
 Then add reserved chocolate and stir constantly until completely melted and smooth and thermometer reads 88° to 90°.
 Chocolate is now tempered.